 After I got the camera bug, I decided to look for a breakthrough in photojournalism.
-Between 2002 and 2007 I lived in South East Asia mot of the year and the pictures in this page are just a small sample of my body of work.
-It was a magical time, when photojournalists would cringe in horror at hearing the word “digital”.
+Between 2002 and 2007 I lived in South East Asia mot of the year and the pictures on this page are just a small sample of my body of work.
+It was a magical time when photojournalists would cringe in horror at hearing the word “digital”.
 When the community would spend hours talking about the grain of a film or the quality of a lens.
 When the ultimate dream was to hold a Leica and listen to its shutter breezing silently like a butterfly wing.
-It was a time when the whole process of taking a picture was moving on a different speed.
+It was a time when the whole process of taking a picture was moving at a different speed.
 Sometimes we had to wait several weeks before we could check with a loupe the 36 exposures on a contact sheet.
 And see if we had nailed the pictures or just missed them by an inch.

 A photojournalist was also a master of truth.
 It was a person with an ethical dilemma in portraying reality.
 Now it sounds like a long time ago.
 Soon the first Nikon D100 digital cameras started creeping in and the newspapers began cutting photographers and just buy pictures online for cheap.
 By the time I left South East Asia, in 2007, it was like the whole world of photojournalism had changed.
 Click here for more information about me.